-Our guitar workshop is located in the Agoura Hills area of Southern California.
-Our guitar factory is located in China.
-Guitars are made in China from woods, electronics, and hardware which are sourced from around the world, and then delivered to our workshop in small batches throughout the year.
+Our main guitar workshop is located in the Agoura Hills area of Southern California.
+We contract with guitar factories in China who source materials, electronics, and hardware from around the world.
+Guitars are then delivered to our workshop in small batches throughout the year.
 Each guitar is then setup by one of our guitar techs.
 Setup includes fret leveling, crowning and polishing to ensure smooth and level frets.
 The action is adjusted to ensure low string height, which include a truss rod adjustment, bridge height adjustment, and bridge saddle adjustment for accurate intonation.
-Upon the completion of a setup, the pickup heights are adjusted, the electronics are double checked and the entire guitar is inspected and tested before it's ready to ship.
-If you choose any of our add-on options, those are installed in our workshop.
+Upon the completion of a setup, the pickup heights are adjusted, the electronics are double-checked, and the entire guitar is inspected and tested before it's ready to ship.
+If you choose any of our add-on options, those are installed in our workshop in the Agoura Hills area.

 You do have the option to purchase a hard shell case, custom made for your PHRED guitar.
 If you do not order your guitar with a case then it will ship with bubble wrap inside a triangular shaped cardboard guitar box which is wrapped with 2-3 layers of cardboard.

 Check out the Gretsch G6238 Hardshell Case, or the SKB 4214 ATA Electric Guitar Case with Open Cavity.